 All conversations feel boring and pointless

 We can’t always have only ultimately deep and interesting conversations.
 We should also discuss the mundane stuff and the things that interest other people.
-However, when you are feeling detached from everyone, it gets unbearable.
+However, when you are feeling alienated from everyone, it gets unbearable.
 You literally can’t have small talk or discuss things that, in your opinion, don’t matter.

 It feels like all conversations you have with other people lack substance, so you end up not wanting any communication.
 It leads to further isolation and detachment.